News from the group

 - Organic Synthesis (total synthesis and natural product derivatization)

-- Fungus-growing termites rear in specialized combs a symbiotic fungus as a food source.
+Fungus-growing termites rear a symbiotic fungus as a food source in specialized combs.
 Termites have developed several strategies to combat invading fungi species, which can be life-threatening to the insect colony.
 Especially defensive symbionts support the homeostasis of the colony by secretion of selective antimicrobial and antifungal products.

 For further details, please have look at our topic secondary metabolites from insect-associated microbes.